Revenue Note for Guidance

 The term “tax clearance certificate” refers to the certificate to be issued by the Collector-General under subsection (3).

-(2) In the case of donations by individuals who are not within the self assessment system, the grossed up amount (of a donation) is the amount, which after deducting income tax at the standard rate or the higher rate or partly at the standard rate and partly at the higher rate leaves the amount of the donation.
-The subsection largely mirrors subsection (1)(a) of section 848A.
+(2) Subsection (2) is amended to dis-apply the subsection where a donation is made by a selfassessed or PAYE taxpayer in circumstances where they elect to claim the tax relief relating to the donation themselves.
+In the case of donations by individuals the grossed up amount (of a donation) is the amount, which after deducting income tax at the standard rate or the higher rate or partly at the standard rate and partly at the higher rate leaves the amount of the donation.

 (3)(a) On application by a body, the Collector-General is to issue a tax clearance certificate for the purposes of the section provided the body is in compliance with certain obligations imposed on that body by the Acts.
 The obligations concerned are the payment or remittance of any taxes, interest or penalties required to be paid under the Acts to the Revenue Commissioners, and the making of all returns required by the Acts.
 The subsection is modelled on section 1095(2) which relates to tax clearance certificates for public sector contracts.

-(4)(a) For a project to be considered an approved project, the approved sports body concerned must apply to the Minister for Tourism, Sport and Recreation (Arts, Sport and Tourism) for approval in respect of the project.
+(4)(a) For a project to be considered an approved project, the approved sports body concerned must apply to the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media for approval in respect of the project.
 That Minister gives an approval certificate.

 (4)(b) The application must be in such form and contain such information as the Minister directs.